-I was sick for so long, and being active and stretching myself is how God speaks to me.
-I never thought I would enjoy riding my bike for 30 plus miles or enjoy doing yoga or cardio with a 29 year-old friend who pushes me.
+As many of you know, I was sick for a long time.
+As I've been able to get active and stretch myself, I've found out that this is how God speaks to me.
+I never thought I would enjoy riding my bike for 30 plus miles or enjoy doing yoga or cardio with a 29 year-old friend.
+Never in a million years!

 At the end of the retreat, while every one else was enjoying the fireplace and talking, I put on a few layers of clothes and went outside in our late-in-the-year-snow and plopped down in front of the big picture window and made a snow angel.

 After a bit, I stopped trying to entertain the spectators and was caught up in just laying there, quiet...

 listening to my breath...